-The Concord Police Department (CPD) has primary jurisdiction in all areas off campus in the City of Concord.
-Other county, state and federal agencies also provide law enforcement services in the Concord area.
+The Manchester Police Department (MPD) has primary jurisdiction in most areas off campus in the city of Manchester.
+Other county, state and federal agencies also provide law enforcement services in the Manchester area.

-If criminal activity takes place at a non-campus location that is rented or owned by the University, or in a student organization housing off campus, community members should contact the local police department with jurisdiction.
-In Concord contact the Concord Police Department in person at 35 Green Street Concord, NH or by phone at 603-225-8600.
+If criminal activity takes place at a non-campus location that is rented or owned by the University, community members should contact the local police department with jurisdiction.
+In the City of Manchester contact the Manchester Police Department by phone at 603-668-8711.